KariukiAntony/MMUST-JOSA/README.md

           - where 10 is the total number of news post.

           The status_code of the response == 200 if the get request was successful else Unauthorized error (401) is thrown. user should ensure that all the access token is valid.
-       ### Total Number of comments associated with news posts
+       ### Total Number of comments associated with business posts

        + url: GET [https://mmust-jowa.onrender.com/api/v1/admin/total/business/comments]()
        +